Skip to main content

 Michigan’s start-date rules are important.
 Under the MSP policy manual, QMB starts the month after the processing month.
 SLMB can be approved for retroactive Medicaid months.
 QI, called ALMB in Michigan policy, can also be approved for retroactive Medicaid months, but not for a prior calendar year.
 If your notice says ALMB, that is Michigan’s label for QI.

 If you qualify for QMB, SLMB, or QI, you also get automatic Extra Help with Medicare prescription drug costs.
 QDWI is different.
-The Michigan QDWI policy does not say QDWI brings automatic Extra Help.
+Michigan QDWI policy does not say QDWI brings automatic Extra Help.

 What to do if a doctor bills a QMB enrollee in Michigan